-Date: Click to enter Name of Student Click here to enter text.
-Age: Click to enter Grade: Click to enter School: Click to enter Reason for behavioral remediation agreement: Click here to enter text.
-1 I agree to the following terms to change my behavior: Click here to enter text.
-I will need the following supports to help me meet the obligations of my agreeme nt• Click here to enter text. my agreeme nt.
-The implications of me NOT meeting the expectations are as follows: Click here to enter text. : Student Signature: Date: Parent/Guardian Signature: Date: Administrator/Investigator Signature: Date
+Date: Click to e nter Name of Student Click here to enter text.
+Age: Click to enter Grade: Click to enter School: Click to enter Reason for behavioral remediation agreement: Click here to enter text. l l I agree to the following terms to change my behavior: Click here to enter text.
+I will need the following supports to help me meet the obligations of a Click here to enter text. my agreeme nt: The implications of me NOT meeting the expectations are as follows: Click here to enter text. : Student Signatures Data Student Signature: Date: Parent/Guardian Signature: Date: Administrator/Investigator Signature: Date